 The accounting guidance shows that the warrants and options which are a derivative liability should be revalued each reporting period.
 The recorded value of such warrants can fluctuate significantly based on fluctuations in the market value of the underlying securities of the issuer of the warrants and options, as well as in the volatility of the stock price during the term used for observation and the term remaining for warrants and options.
 During the twelve months ended December 31, 2006 and 2005, the Company recognized gains of \$5,579,541 and \$4,346,713, respectively, for the decrease in the fair value of the warrant liability and recorded the gains in operations during the twelve months ended December 31, 2006 and 2005.
 The fair value of these instruments was estimated as December 31, 2006, using the Black-Scholes option pricing model with the following assumptions: risk free interest rate: 4.75%; expected dividend yield: 0%; expected option life: 5 years; and volatility: 152.50%.
-The fair value of these instruments was estimated as December 31, 2005, using the Black-Scholes options: risk free interest rate: 4.75%; expected option life: 5 years; and volatility: 152.50%.
-The fair value of these instruments was estimated as December 31, 2005, using the Black-Scholes option pricing model with the following assumptions: risk free interest rate: 4.75%; expected option life: 5 years; and volatility: 229.55%.
+The fair value of these instruments was estimated as December 31, 2005, using the Black-Scholes option pricing model with the following assumptions: risk free interest rate: 4.75%; expected dividend yield: 0%; expected option life: 5 years; and volatility: 229.55%.